 The Consortium of Universities of the Washington Metropolitan Area consists of American University, The Catholic University of America, Gallaudet University, George Mason University, The George Washington University, Georgetown University, Howard University, Marymount University, Montgomery College, Northern Virginia Community College, Prince George's Community College, Trinity Washington University, University of the District of Columbia, the Uniformed Services University of the Health Sciences, and University of Maryland, College Park.

-Note: National Intelligence University and National Defense University are also members of the Consortium but do NOT participate in cross-registration.
+Note: National Intelligence University, National Defense University, and University of Maryland Global Campus are also members of the Consortium but do NOT participate in cross-registration.

 Catholic University students must be currently enrolled in an approved program leading to a degree in order to register for a course through the Consortium.
 Students provisionally admitted to a degree program are not eligible to take courses through the Consortium.